 The similarities between this related research and the research that is being presented right now becomes apparent, while it’s possible to extract the keywords (because keywords hold a clear value because its only one word) with sentiment comes a variety of possibilities to express emotions.
 For example; Without a rating, a sentence like: Well this was great, Contains zero words with a negative value.
 However, when you also take in account a rating system 1-10 and it has been graded by the reviewer with a low score, it becomes apparent that the reviewer used sarcasm in order to get their point across.

-Three machine learning methods were used in order to see what classification method Bayes classification, maximum entropy classification, and Support Vector Machine.
+Three machine learning methods were used in order to see what classification method Naive Bayes classification, maximum entropy classification, and Support Vector Machine.
 Two of which were also used in this research, Naive Bayes and Support Vector Machine will be explained in the next section.
 The classification accuracy for Naive Bayes combined with Support Vector Machine topped 80%.
 Where the accuracy lacked was in the sentences that had an abundance of positive words.
 For an example a sentence where the effort put into performance was graded in the review rather than the performance itself.

-In the relevant works that have been examined there has been a clear pattern is revealed.
+In the relevant works that have been examined, there has been a clear pattern is revealed.
 Also, it confirms that it is difficult to differentiate the positive or negative sentiment for either a tweet or a movie review.
-Researcher confirm that using Support Vector Machine and Bayes completely legitimate and reliable ways of using machine learning in order to attain the classifier to recognize hacktivist or no hacktivist.
+Researcher confirm that using Support Vector Machine and Naive Bayes is completely legitimate and reliable ways of using machine learning in order to attain the classifier to recognize hacktivist or no hacktivist.

 Methodology